Artessay/GAN-LLM/README.md

 - Highlight code syntax

 ## Technologies Used
-- For client, I used React.js.
+- For client, I used React.
 - For server, I used Flask.

 ## Setup Introduction